billbosh/Simple-Compressor/README.md

 # Simple-Compressor

 A compressor plugin made with JUCE.\
-XCode project included, intaller soon to come.
+Build VST3 via included XCode project.

 ### To do
 - [ ] Simple GUI